 Vandalism:

-Vandalism damage is often related to break-ins and is typically light in nature – such as theft related damage to door handles and locks, slashed upholstery, destroyed paint, compromised steering locks and ignition wiring, and so forth.
+Vandalism damage is often related to break-ins and is typically light – such as theft-related damage to door handles and locks, slashed upholstery, destroyed paint, compromised steering locks and ignition wiring, etc.

 Water/Flood: